 Hand in at least 10 completed problems (or parts of multiple problems) per chapter, Chapters 1-10.
 (Underlined problems are particularly insightful or anticipatory.)
 If not using a notebook, include your name and the date worked on each page.
 Mark the chapter and problem number for full credit.
-For ease in grading, staple package in chapter order \\\or\\\ flag chapters in homework notebook (which will be returned to the student), as applicable.
+Staple package in chapter order AND flag chapters in homework notebook (which will be returned to the student), as applicable.